Everything you need to know about covering your valuables

 Generally speaking, you can add extra cover for the following items:

-A couple of things to keep in mind, though.
-You can cover multiple items from each category – say, two rings, a watch, an antique painting, and your new shiny guitar – but the sky isn’t the limit.
-If you have enough musical instruments for an orchestra, or an entire Tiffany’s collection in your jewellery box, your extra cover can’t necessarily insure all of them.
-The maximum combined limit for all of your valuable items per event is £20,000.
+A few things to keep in mind: You can cover multiple items from each category – say, two rings, a watch, an antique painting, and a new guitar – but the sky isn’t the limit.
+If you have enough instruments for an orchestra, or an entire Rolex collection in your jewellery box, your extra cover can’t insure all of them.
+The maximum combined limit for all valuable items added to your policy is £20,000.

 Which items aren’t eligible for extra cover?

-We only cover your personal items.
-This means that we can’t cover the items you use for business purposes or professional use.
-For example, we can cover home office equipment that belongs to you, but can’t cover any business equipment that’s owned by your company or the company you work for, such as your work laptop.
+Our policy is designed to cover your personal belongings.
+This means that while we can cover home office equipment that belongs to you, we can’t cover any business equipment that’s owned by your company or employer.

-Another scenario to consider: If your spouse or significant other is the one in possession of the ring you’d like to add, they will need to be added to your policy as an additional household member, assuming they live with you at the insured address.
-However, if they do not live with you, then they will need to add the jewellery to their own insurance policy to ensure coverage.
+Another scenario to consider: If your spouse or significant other is the one in possession of a ring you’d like to add, they will need to be listed on your policy by name as an additional insured, However, if they do not live with you at the insured address, they will need to add the jewellery to their own insurance policy to ensure cover.

-How can I add Extra Cover for my valuable items?
+How can I add valuable items to my policy?

 • Start your personalised quote on Lemonade.com/uk

-• Once you reach the “Valuable Items” part of the quote, add details about the valuable items you’d like to cover and their value
+• Once you reach the “Add High-Value Items” part of the quote, you’ll be asked to provide the type and value of your item

-• Be careful: This doesn’t mean that your valuable items are covered.
-You’ll now need to submit receipts and proof of ownership by sending these documents to our Customer Experience team at [email protected]
+Be careful: This doesn’t mean that your valuable items are covered just yet.
+You’ll now need to submit receipts and proof of ownership for each item in order to have them added to your policy.

 What specific documentation do I need to submit, and why does my insurer need it anyway?